-11. A PEC shall be provided with a version of the unified list of voters designated for public information and certified by the CEC, not later than the day of its first meeting, and the final version of the updated lists designated for public information - not later than the second day prior to the Election Day, and the final version of the verified lists of voters designated for the CEC - not late than 12 hours prior to voting.
+11. A PEC shall be provided with a version of the unified list of voters designated for public information and certified by the CEC, as from the 30th day before the Election Day, and the final version of the updated lists designated for public information - not later than the second day prior to the Election Day, and the final version of the verified lists of voters designated for the CEC - not later than 12 hours prior to voting.
 The versions of the unified list of voters designated for public information (without photos) shall be immediately posted in a visible place inside the PEC building.

-12. A DEC shall decide by ordinance the matter of registration of voters who have failed to go through registration within the time frame defined in law, provided that an application and other respective documents (entry in a Georgian citizen's passport about crossing the state border, certificate from an inpatient facility, certificate of release from a penitentiary institution) are submitted.
+- 12. A DEC shall decide, by an ordinance, the matter of registration of voters who have failed to go through registration within the time frame defined in law, provided that an application and other respective documents (entry in a Georgian citizen's passport about crossing the state border, certificate from an inpatient facility, certificate of release from a penitentiary institution) are submitted.
 The DEC shall consider the application of a voter within two days after its submission, or immediately if less than two days are left before Election Day.
 The voter shall be notified of a negative decision immediately.
-If such voter applies to the Electoral Administration on polling day for participating in elections, the voter shall be registered by the respective PEC and shall attach photocopies of respective documents to the lists of voters.

-13. It shall be prohibited to amend the lists of voters within the last 12days prior to the Election Day, except as provided for in paragraph 12 of this article, and amendments from the 15thday to the 12thday prior to the Election Day may be made only by a court decision.

-14. The CEC shall, within five days after calling elections and thereafter not later than the fifth day before polling, post the total number of voters in Georgia and in every electoral district in Georgia on its website.
+If such voter applies to the Electoral Administration on polling day for participating in elections, the voter shall be registered by the respective PEC and shall attach photocopies of respective documents to the lists of voters. - 13.
+It shall be prohibited to amend the lists of voters within the last 12 days prior to the Election Day, except as provided for in paragraph 12 of this article, and amendments from the 15th day to the 12th day prior to the Election Day may be made only by a court decision. - 14.
+The CEC shall, within five days after calling elections and thereafter not later than the 5th day before polling, post the total number of voters in Georgia and in every electoral district in Georgia on its website.